Skip to main content

 Conviction

-Within each section you’ll find highlights of what worked, risks or objections raised, and specific actionable suggestions — such as bringing data earlier, sharpening a particular answer, or restructuring the opening.
+Each of the above sections contains highlights of what worked, risks or objections raised, and specific actionable suggestions — such as bringing data earlier, sharpening a particular answer, or restructuring the opening.

 Discuss with Richard